AutomotiveRC/AutomotiveRC/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=Itz-Hyperz&label=Views&color=blue&style=plastic)

 We are a new Roleplaying Community established in March of 2021, we are based on Automotive, hint the name.
 We have experienced developers, experienced owners, and experienced staff.
 As of now, we only have 31 members but growing!
+Hope to one day have active LEO and Civilians.
+We have many departments, like:
+Civ: Civilian Department
+SASD: San Andreas Sheriff's Office
+SASP: San Andreas State Police
+SAFR: San Andreas Fire Rescue
+LAPD: Los Santos Port Authority
+FBI: Federal Bureau of Investigation
+CO: Community Officer
+We hope to see you with us one day!

 [![DOD Badge](https://img.shields.io/badge/TEAM-DEVING%20ON%20DISCORD-17a6ec?style=for-the-badge)](https://discord.gg/X5SmKAZzYC)